 5G1.
 Masters championships are open only to riders with racing ages in the specified ranges who are USA citizens or permanent residents as shown on their licenses.
-UCI Trade Team members are not allowed to enter Masters Championships.
+Riders who have been given Elite status as specified in rule 1H4 may not enter Masters Championships.
 The "+" notation means that riders are qualified if their racing age is the one given or older.
+USA Cycling reserves the right to combine categories in Road Races, Criteriums, and Points Races if the field size is less than 6 riders in any one category.
+Medals will awarded to the finishers of all categories (up to five places) in their respective finishing order.

 5G2.
-State Road Race Championships
+State Road Race Championships Men Women

-Men Women

-30+ 85-110 km 35+ 55-100 35+ 30-80 km
+30+ 85-110 km

+35+ 55-100 km 35+ 30-80 km

+45+ 40-90 km 45+ 30-80

+55+ 40-80 km

+60+ 40-80 km

 5G3.
-National Road Race Championships

-(a) Individual Road Races
+National Road Race Championships (a) Individual Road Races